-&lt;sup>2 Throughout this report, historic resources are defined as prehistoric/historic archaeological sites and/or historic sites (buildings, structures, objects, districts and landscapes) over 50 years in age.
+1 Throughout this report, historic resources are defined as prehistoric/historic archaeological sites and/or historic sites (buildings, structures, objects, districts and landscapes) over 50 years in age.

-Commission, the Kingston Historic District Commission, and the Historical Museum Committee.
-Though many of the activities of these groups overlap, each has a unique mission.
-This chapter was produced by an Historic Preservation Consultant working closely with a Committee composed of representatives from the Kingston Planning Board, Heritage Commission (HC), Historic District Commission (HDC), Historical Museum Committee and members of the public.
-The chapter goals identify the unique roles of each of these organizations in future efforts, and aim to assist these groups in harmoniously focusing their collective efforts toward the overall needs of the Town.
+This chapter attempts to provide a plan for the future of preservation in Kingston by providing a list of goals and implementation strategies to guide preservation proponents.
+Kingston has three active public organizations that are engaged in historic preservation activities: the Kingston Heritage Commission, the Kingston Historic District Commission, and the Kingston Historical Museum Committee.
+Though many of the activities of these groups intersect, each has a unique mission and the groups work in concert for the betterment of the Town.
+This chapter was produced by an Historic Preservation Consultant working closely with a Committee under the direction of the Kingston Planning Board.
+The Committee was composed of representatives from the Kingston Planning Board, Heritage Commission (HC), Historic District Commission (HDC), Historical Museum Committee and members of the public.
+The chapter goals identify the unique roles of each organization in future efforts and aim to assist these groups in harmoniously focusing their collective efforts toward the overall needs of the Town.